18F/Mario/README.md

 This mechanism avoids the danger of setting a password in the repo and accidentally committing it.

-Althouh Mario can be used in a number of ways, we normally use a crontab job to run it once a minute.
-The job actually impelments a shell scripts which ensures the environmental variables are correctly exported, and then Mario is invoked, piping the output to a log file.
+Although Mario can be used in a number of ways, we normally use a crontab job to run it once a minute.
+The job actually implements a shell scripts which ensures the environmental variables are correctly exported, and then Mario is invoked, piping the output to a log file.